GoogleCloudPlatform/esp-v2/src/envoy/http/path_rewrite/README.md

 - `path_not_changed`: Number of API Consumer requests whose paths have not been modified.
 - `denied_by_no_path`: Number of API Consumer requests that are denied due to path header not present.
 - `denied_by_invalid_path`: Number of API Consumer requests that are denied due to path has fragments.
+- `denied_by_oversize_path`: Number of API Consumer requests that are denied due to path is too long.
 - `denied_by_no_route`: Number of API Consumer requests that are denied due to not route configurated.
 - `denied_by_url_template_mismatch`: Number of API Consumer requests that are denied due to mismatched url_template.